-L.7.2.2 Formatting Hash to Digital Signature Input (DSI)
+L.4.4.4 Formatting Hash to Digital Signature Input (DSI)

-For RSA signatures, the Digital Signature Input (DSI) shall be the same length as the key modulus.
-The generated hash is shorter than this length and needs to be padded accordingly.
-The DSI shall also conform to a particular format so the hash cannot be simply padded by adding a padding character.
+The generated hash is typically shorter than the required length of the Digital Signature Input and needs to be padded accordingly.
+The DSI needs to conform to a particular format, so the hash cannot be simply padded by adding a padding character.
 For this reason, the ASE is able to perform the necessary padding.
-The EP provides the algorithm ID and padding, as well as the key references to use.
-The EP could be the current EP or an EP set by an MSE-SET command before computing the digital signature.
-The digital signature is performed using the PSO- Compute Digital Signature command.

-Algorithm IDs are coded on one byte according to the following table:

-Table L.7.2.2-1: Algorithm ID values